AleksanderLucy/AleksanderLucy.github.io/_pages/about.md

 ---

 title: "About Aleksander Lucy"
+Currently seeking employment in the engineering field.
 ---

 ## Education

 Aleksander prides himself on a well rounded education with experience in mechanical engineering, addivitve manufacturing, and history from a liberal arts university like Vanderbilt.
-He is currently seeking employment in the engineering field.

 * Vanderbilt University
   * BS Mechanical Engineering